-Participants, please review the genre descriptions below and select only one genre through the registration link under the program "description" tab on the previous page.
+Participants, please review the course descriptions below and select only one course through the registration link under the program "description" tab on the previous page.

 (Extra)ordinary Content - Patricia Ann McNair